|

 In the mid-1930s, America was taken over by Swing Music (like "dance music", this is another term that has recently been hijacked for a kind of modern pop music).
 This was played 4-in-a-bar rather than 2.
 It was exciting and different and appealed to the young.
 The bands were usually 14 or 15 piece and revolved around the bandleader, who was a top-player of his instrument.
 The names of Benny Goodman, Artie Shaw, Tommy Dorsey, Bunny Berigan, Harry James, Woody Herman all come to mind.
 The music was either instrumental, the tune revolving around a couple of riffs (repeated musical phrases) or reviving an old tune of about 10 years previous, or they were "pop" songs of the day, played rather slow and sensuously.
 The style got into a rut rather quickly, the songs were always played at the same speed, the arrangements were minimal, revolving as I said, around the playing of the bandleader.
 The instrumentals became a bit "samey" too; there are only so many riffs and only so many ways to play them.

 The style survived, though, through the war and generally evolved into a "Big Band" style using a big 20+-piece orchestra.
 In England, bands never really took to swing and the British music papers gave it the thumbs-down for being all the same.
 English dance music became more sophisticated in its arrangements and the vocalist became more important during the later 1930s.
-The war helped this along, as those vocalists, such as Vera Lynn, toured the country (and abroad), boosting the morale of the troops.
-It was relatively easy for one entertainer to tour, and use the local band as accompaniment, compared to trying to move a big orchestra around.
+The war helped this along, as those vocalists, such as Vera Lynn & Denny Dennis, toured the country (and abroad), boosting the morale of the troops.
+It was relatively easy for one entertainer to tour, and use local musicians as accompaniment, compared to trying to move a big orchestra around.
 After the war, dance music gradually faded as the singers took over the popular music scene.
 As usual, there were exceptions, like Ted Heath's big band, but most other bands slipped into an accompanying role.

 In America, it wasn't all swing, though the alternative was often even more set in its ways.
 The so-called "Mickey-Mouse" bands, using a novelty technique in every record which soon became tiresome.
 Shep Fields blowing bubbles in a glass of water, for instance.
 Guy Lombardo, who seemed to only have one arrangement to play.
 There were the bands in between, so to speak, such as Freddy Martin, Vincent Lopez etc, playing quality dance music, smooth and sophisticated.
 They survived in one form or another right into the 1960s, but times had changed.